Waeferz/Realistic-Progression-Stock---Using-the-stock-solar-system-for-RP-1/README.md

 Currently all that has been done is the stock RP-1 contracts being converted to the Kerbol Systems counterparts (and where there isn't an counterpart I used a similar/fitting body either from the looks or size e.g. Tal from OPM

-As Stated before this mod of RP-1 requires OPM and MPE, It also Requires all the requirements of RP-1 and RO/RP-1 Express Install (Excluding RSS and Parallax 2.0 as Continued is more Optimised and relaiable for stock)
+As Stated before this mod of RP-1 requires OPM and MPE, It also Requires all the requirements of RP-1 and RO/RP-1 Express Install (Excluding RSS and Parallax 2.0 as Continued is more Optimised and reliable for stock)